 A fruit or vegetable snack is provided for morning break for children in Reception and KS1.
-We ask that children in KS2 bring their own non-sugary, healthy snack each day for consumption at break time.
+Children can also bring their own non-sugary, nutfree and healthy snack for consumption at break time along with children in Key Stage 2.